fixie/fixie.assertions/.github/CONTRIBUTING.md

 ## Start With an Issue

-It's best to start the disscussion with an Issue.
+It's best to start the discussion with an Issue.
 This way, we can come to agreement and set expectations before you commit time and effort to a change that might be rejected.

 ## Bug Fixes